 Exploring evidence sources used to inform library and information practice

-Innovation in Australian archival institutions: an exploratory study
+Innovation in Australian archival institutions: a pilot study

-This research seeks to gain an insight into current trends and potential for innovation in publicly funded, Australian archival organisations, and explore influences associated with innovation implementation.
-Capturing a snapshot of current innovation efforts and capabilities, this research aims to provide some understanding about the extent of innovation in these organisations as they respond to a constantly changing and complex environment.
-Evidence generated by this small scale study will hopefully assist publicly funded Australian archival institutions to further embrace innovation and set reasonable objectives.
+This research sought to gain an insight into current trends and potential for innovation in publicly funded, Australian archival organisations, and explore influences associated with innovation implementation.
+Capturing a snapshot of current innovation efforts and capabilities, this research aimed to provide some understanding about the extent of innovation in these organisations as they respond to a constantly changing and complex environment.